dotlang/language/README.md

 - **Version 0.9**: May 8 2017 - Define notation for tuple without fields names, hashmap, extended explode operator, refined notation to catch exception using `//` operator, clarifications about empty types and inheritance, updated templates to use empty types instead of `where` and moved `::` and `any` to core functions and types, replaced `switch` with `match` and extended the notation to types and values, allowed functions to be defined for literal input, redefined if to be syntax sugar for match, made `loop` a function instead of built-in keyword.
 - **Version 0.95**: May 23 2017 - Refined notation for loop and match, Re-organize and complete the document, remove pre and post condition, add `defer` keyword, remove `->>` operator in match, change tuple assignment notation from `:` to `=`, clarifications as to speciying type of a tuple literal, some clarifications about `&` and `//`, replaced `match` keyword with `::` operator, clarified sub-typing, removed `//`, discarded templates, allow opertor overloading, change name to `dotlang`, re-introduces type specialization, make `loop, if, else` keyword, unified numberic types, dot as a chain operator, some clarifications about sum types and type system, added `ref` keyword, replace `where` with normal functions, added type-copy and local-anything type operator (^ and %)
 - **Version 0.98**: June 2, 2017 - Removed operator overloading, clarifications about casting, renamed local anything to `!`, removed `^` and introduced shortcut for type specialization, removed `.@` notation, added `&` for combine statements and changed `^` for lambda-maker, changed notation for tuple and type specialization, `%` for casting, removed `!` and added support for generics, clarification about method dispatch, type system, embedding and generics, changed inheritance model to single-inheritance to make function dispatch more well-defined, added notation for implicit and reference, Added phantom types, removed `double` and `uint`, removed `ref` keyword, added `!` to support protocol parameters.
-- **Version 0.99**: ??? ??? ???? - Clarifications about primitive types and array/hash literals, ban embedding non-tuples,  changed notation for casting to be more readable, remove anything type, change notation for inference, removed lambda-maker and `$_` placeholder, clarifications about casting to function type, method dispatch and assignment to function pointer, removed opIndex and chaining operator, changed notation for array and map definition and generic declaration, remove `$` notation, added throw and catch functions, simplified loop, introduced protocols, merged `::` into `@`, added `..` syntax for generating array literals, introduced `val` and it's effect in function and variable declaration,  everything is a reference, support type alias, added `binary` type, defined `opCall` to support indexing array and hash, unified assignment semantic, added inline assembly, introduces `:=` ref-assign operator and make `=` data-copy operator
+- **Version 0.99**: ??? ??? ???? - Clarifications about primitive types and array/hash literals, ban embedding non-tuples,  changed notation for casting to be more readable, remove anything type, change notation for inference, removed lambda-maker and `$_` placeholder, clarifications about casting to function type, method dispatch and assignment to function pointer, removed opIndex and chaining operator, changed notation for array and map definition and generic declaration, remove `$` notation, added throw and catch functions, simplified loop, introduced protocols, merged `::` into `@`, added `..` syntax for generating array literals, introduced `val` and it's effect in function and variable declaration,  everything is a reference, support type alias, added `binary` type, defined `opCall` to support indexing array and hash, unified assignment semantic, added inline assembly, introduced `:=` ref-assign operator and make `=` data-copy operator

 # Introduction
 After having worked with a lot of different languages (C\#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala, Rust and Haskell) it still irritates me that most of these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
-This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is both simple and powerful.
+This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is simple, powerful and fast.

-That's why I am creating a new programming language: dotLang (or dot for short).
+That's why I am creating a new programming language: dot (or dotLang).

-dotLang programming language is an imperative, static-typed general-purpose language based on author's experience and doing research on many languages (namely Java, C\#, C, C++, Rust, Go, Scala, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Falcon, Julia, F\# and Oberon-2).
+dotLang programming language is an imperative, static-typed general-purpose language based on author's experience and doing research on many languages (namely Java, C\#, C, C++, Go, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Falcon, Julia, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object-Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
 But most useful features of the OOP (encapsulation, abstraction, inheritance and polymorphism) are provided to some extent.
 On the other hand, we have first-class and higher-order functions borrowed from functional approach.

-Three main objectives are pursued in the design of this language:
+Three main objectives are pursued in the design of this programming language:

-1. **Simple**: The code written in dotLang should be consistent, easy to learn, read, write and understand.
+1. **Simplicity**: The code written in dotLang should be consistent, easy to learn, read, write and understand.
 There has been a lot of effort to make sure there are as few exceptions as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
-2. **Powerful**: It should enable (a team of) developers to organise, develop, test, maintain and operate a large and complex software project, with relative ease.
-This means a comprehensive standard library in addition to language rules.
+2. **Expressiveness**: It should give enough facilities to the developer to produce readable and maintainable code.
+This requires a comprehensive standard library in addition to language rules.
-3. **Fast**: The compiler will compile to native code which will bring high performance.
-We try to do as much as possible during compilation (optimizations, type checking, ...) so during runtime, there is not much to be done except for GC.
+3. **Performance**: The compiler will compile to native code which will result in high performance.
+We try to do as much as possible during compilation (optimizations, de-refrencing, type checking, ...) so during runtime, there is not much to be done except for GC.
+The standard library functions will be implemented in the assembly language where the performance is the main concern.

 Achieving all of above goals at the same time is something impossible so there will definitely be trade-offs and exceptions.
 The underlying rules of design of this language are